Am I the Greek type?

-How much time does a sorority take?
+How much time does a sorority expect you to commit?

-The time commitment varies from chapter to chapter, but the first semester is the most time intensive as the new member goes through the chapter's education program.
-The time spent in this program will give you the opportunity to develop your leadership and time management skills, learn about your organization, develop friendships and allow you to become involved with other organizations on campus.
+The time commitment varies from chapter to chapter, but the first semester is the most time intensive, as the new member goes through the chapter's education program.
+The time spent in this program will give you the opportunity to develop your leadership and time management skills, learn about your organization, develop friendships, and allow you to become involved with other organizations on campus.